 Tier 4 Visa Pilot Scheme

-The key features of the scheme mean that eligible international postgraduate students will be granted six months leave after your course end date which will be helpful if you would like to stay on in the UK to look for work.
+One of the key features of the scheme means that eligible international master's students will be granted six months leave after your course end date which will be helpful if you would like to stay on in the UK to look for work.